xactuary/kickstarter-analysis/README.md

 ### Purpose - The purpose of this project is to determine if there is a best time of year in which to launch a kickstarter campaign in order to increase the chance of being successful.
 In addition, the project will determine if there is a target funding goal range that is more likely to result in a successful campaign.

+#### Background
+Louise created a kickstarter campaign for her play *Fever*.
+The campaign has come close to its goal in a short amount of time.
+Now Louise is interested in seeing how other campaigns fared in comparison to launch dates and goals.
+Louise has provided a database of kickstarter campaign history to use for the analysis.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date